Streaming music service shootout: Spotify vs Google Play Music vs Deezer vs Rdio vs Xbox Music vs Tidal

 Xbox Music: £8.99 a month, Free ad-funded service

-To get the full service, which is mainly what we're looking at here, you'll pay £9.99 per month for all except Xbox Music.
+To get the full service, which is mainly what we're looking at here, you need to pay £9.99 per month for all except Xbox Music.
 That's the cheapest at £8.99 per month.

 Deezer, Xbox Music and Spotify also offer free and limited ad-funded services, which limit things such as sound quality, track skips, specific track selections, offline listening among other things.

 Rdio offers web only and app subscriptions starting from £4.99 a month

 Xbox Music: 192kbps WMA streaming, 256kbps WMA download